 The Bank's Board of Directors has delegated responsibility for the management of credit risk to the Board Credit Committee.
-The Board Credit Committee considers and approves all lending exposures, including treasury investment exposures, as well as insider-related credits in excess of limits assigned to the Management Credit Committee by the Board.
-The committee also ensures that the Bank's internal control procedures in the area of risk assets remain fool proof to safeguard the quality of the Bank's risk assets.
+The Board Credit Committee considers and approves all lending exposures, including treasury investment exposures, as well as insider-related credits more than limits assigned to the Management Credit Committee by the Board.
+The committee also ensures that the Bank's internal control procedures around risk assets remain fool proof to safeguard the quality of the Bank's risk assets.